-Research and collaboration activities of companies in Blockchain tech
+Research and collaboration activities of companies in Blockchain

 Let’s zoom-in and focus on the source of all the innovation happening in the countries across the globe.
-Even though governments and authorities are doing a lot to support Blockchain research, efforts of individual companies are the reason behind actual Blockchain innovation race.
+Even though governments and authorities are doing a lot to support Blockchain research, the efforts of individual companies are the reason behind actual Blockchain innovation race.

 From simplifying financial transactions to record keeping, from taking the public library records to building a ledger powered authentication system, these companies are innovating in each sector of their economy.

-The most active and visible technology area where Blockchain has revolutionized a lot of things is financial sector.
+The most active and visible technology area where Blockchain has revolutionized a lot of things is the financial sector.
 Needless to say, cryptocurrencies are a part of it, but we are going to focus on things other than digital assets in this section.

 The first most active company that we observed in this Blockchain application is:

 Bank of America is one of the major research entities in the area of Blockchain.
 Even if you look at patent filings, BOA sits at the top of the list of top patent assignees in Blockchain tech globally.
 Its primary strategic focus is using Blockchain for verifying and recording transactions.
-Additionally, it intends to create peer-to-peer payment system using Blockchain to ease foreign transfers.
+Additionally, it intends to create a peer-to-peer payment system using Blockchain to ease foreign transfers.

 In September 2016, BOA Merrill Lynch, and Microsoft collaborated to test and develop Blockchain platform to help businesses to power the exchanges between them and their clients using Blockchain.
-The company is using Microsoft Azure platform and offering an automated corporate treasury operation.
+The company is using the Microsoft Azure platform and offering an automated corporate treasury operation.

 BOA is also focusing on international collaborations to further expand their reach in Blockchain research and development.
 HSBC and Bank of America Merrill Lynch came together to build a hyperledger to record, digitize, and to make trade finance deals more efficient than before using a series of smart contracts deployed over Blockchain.
 This reduces the back and forth communication between banks and parties namely exporters and exporters.